 Is it my freezer?
 I have an old refrigerator that I have to defrost.
 It is on its last legs and I keep waiting for it to die before I get a new refrigerator.
 I wanted to invest in a stand alone freezer, but not if I can’t eat the things that get freezer burnt.
 My leftovers usually go to waste because of this.

-Ways to Stop Losing Food to Freezer Burn
+Ways To Stop Losing Food to Freezer Burn

 We asked our frugal readers to share their best tips for preventing freezer burn.
 Read on for their helpful tips and advice for preventing freezer burn.
-You’ll also find these articles useful when it comes to protecting your frozen goods:
+You’ll also find these articles helpful when it comes to protecting your frozen goods:

-Avoid Burn with Freezer Paper
+Avoid Burn With Freezer Paper

 After years of suffering freezer burn from packing everything in plastic bags, I finally took my sister’s advice and started using freezer paper!
 Reynolds Wrap is now making freezer paper that is found right in the same aisle as the regular wraps and stuff.
 I have not had one case of freezer burn since I switched over.